Tax Season Resource

 A tax refund may only be direct deposited into an account that is in your name.
-Just make sure the name of the primary filer listed on your tax refund is the exact same name listed on the Chime Spending Account you are depositing to.
+Just make sure the name of the primary filer listed on your tax refund is the exact same name listed on the Chime Checking Account you are depositing to.

-Important: If the primary filers name doesn’t match the name on the Chime Spending Account it is being deposited, the deposit will be rejected and returned to the IRS.
+Important: If the primary filers name doesn’t match the name on the Chime Checking Account it is being deposited, the deposit will be rejected and returned to the IRS.
 No more than three electronic refunds can be deposited into a single financial account or prepaid card.
 If you exceed this limit, you will receive a notice from the IRS and a paper check refund.

 I’m expecting a large tax refund.
 Are there any limits to the amount I can deposit using direct deposit?

-You can make a direct deposit of any amount into your Chime Spending Account; but deposits over $10,000 may require additional verification.
+You can make a direct deposit of any amount into your Chime Checking Account; but deposits over $10,000 may require additional verification.
 We’ll send you an email and a push notification (if enabled on your mobile device) as soon as your deposit arrives!

 We can’t guarantee that your tax refund will deposit earlier than the estimated date provided by the IRS.
 That said, we’ll always post your tax refund to your account as soon as we receive it!